aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 #### Encoding Network

-For the encoding network, `ResNet50` is used, as an example, with its pre-trained weights, and the last fully connected layer is removed to be replaced by our own FCN in the following step.
+For the encoding network, `ResNet50` is used as an example with its pre-trained weights, and the last fully connected layer is removed to be replaced by our own FCN in the following step.

 ```python
 import torchvision.models as models